 - Today students will work in their religion picture journals.
 Begin the lesson, after prayer, by reviewing the Big Ideas, vocabulary, and "Question to consider."
-Then, as a class, create a one or two-sentence summary of the chapter.
+Then, as a class, create a simple one-sentence summary of the chapter that students will be able to copy.
+Write it on the board.
 Write it on the board. - Students should now draw a picture in their religion journals representing the chapter, using the class's summary as a caption.